sstarodubov/myLinkedIn/README.md

-# Creating Spring MVC Project in Eclipse Using Maven
+#Spring MVC Hibernate Mysql integration CRUD Example

 Guide

-This is a part of the tutorial http://javabycode.com/spring-framework-tutorial/spring-mvc-tutorial/creating-spring-mvc-project-in-eclipse-using-maven.html
+This is a part of the tutorial http://javabycode.com/spring-framework-tutorial/spring-mvc-tutorial/spring-mvc-hibernate-mysql-integration-crud-example-tutorial.html

 What you'll need